 10. Backing Up Your Files

 I lost precious photos once because I never backed them up.
 It was a painful lesson, but it taught me to protect what matters.
-Now I back up everything, and I sleep more soundly knowing my files are safe.
+Now I back up everything on a simple weekly routine.
+It takes only a few minutes and can save you from real heartache.

 Bottom Line